The Flushing Meadows – A real boutique hotel with unique rooms, a fabulous bar, and views of the Alps.

 - Munich Walk Tours – As well as the normal range of city tours, this outfit offers a beer tour that takes you round a Paulaner brewery, a bike tour of the Englischer Garten, and a Bavarian food tasting tour.
 Tours start at Marienplatz.
-15-minute walk (0.7 mile).
+(0.7 mile).

 Best Nearby Taverns